 Place your dog’s crate where your family spends time

 Since dogs are social animals, consider placing your dog’s crate in a room where you and your family spend time.
-The kitchen, family room or a bedroom where the dog sleeps at night are good choices, provided your dog won’t be overly stimulated by noise and activity.
+The kitchen, family room or a bedroom where the dog sleeps at night are good choices, provided your dog won’t be overstimulated by noise and activity.
 The location should help encourage your dog to enter the crate on their own without feeling lonely or isolated.

 Length of time in a crate varies with age